 Rosenstein-Rodan Prize for Best Graduate Student Paper, Boston University, 2023

-Returns to Education for Women in the Mid-Twentieth Century: Evidence from Compulsory Schooling Laws [Draft]
+Returns to Education for Women: Evidence from U.S. Compulsory Schooling Laws, Submitted [Draft]

 Germ Theory at Home: Health Information and Child Mortality during the Epidemiological Transition (with James Feigenbaum and Lauren Hoehn-Velasco) [Abstract]